Argus-Labs/world-engine/.swm/getting-started-with-world-engine.pxtvf.sw.md

 *   Celestia - the DA layer

-*   `📄 .archive.chain/rollup.Dockerfile` - the rollup
+*   `📄 chain/runtime/Dockerfile` - the rollup

 *   `📄 game/nakama/Dockerfile` - the preconfigured relay server

 *   `📄 cardinal/Dockerfile` - Game server/ECS

-All components can be ran with a simple script inside the `📄 .archive.chain/Makefile`.
+All components can be ran with a simple script inside the TODO(insert token script that runs all services)

 Enter the following command in the `📄 chain` directory to start the services: